 Restoring Trust in the SBOE

-The SBOE's job should be focused on Texas' school children.
+The SBOE's job should be focused on Texas' students.
 In 2020 we can make a positive change by sending Kerner, an educator and former Harris County Education Department trustee, to the SBOE in District 6.